0x022b/alpine-seedbox/README.md

 ## SELinux

-To use this container on a host that has SELinux enabled use the provided `alpine-seedbox.te` policy module or create your own if it doesn't work.
+To use this container on a host that has SELinux enabled use the `docker-openvpn.te` policy module from the base image which can be downloaded from [here][module] or create your own if it doesn't work.
 To compile and install the policy module run the following commands.

 ```
-$ checkmodule -M -m alpine-seedbox.te -o /tmp/alpine-seedbox.mod
+$ checkmodule -M -m docker-openvpn.te -o /tmp/docker-openvpn.mod
-$ semodule_package -m /tmp/alpine-seedbox.mod -o /tmp/alpine-seedbox.pp
+$ semodule_package -m /tmp/docker-openvpn.mod -o /tmp/docker-openvpn.pp
-# semodule -i /tmp/alpine-seedbox.pp
+# semodule -i /tmp/docker-openvpn.pp
 ```

 In addition to installing the module volumes must be mounted using the `:Z`